Rigidity Criterion for Certain Calabi-Yau Families: Abstract

 \section{Abstract}

-We prove a new rigidity criterion for families of polarized Calabi-Yau manifolds.
-Motivated by known non-rigid examples, we conjecture that a family over a quasi-projective curve is rigid if it admits a smooth compactification whose singular fiber has only isolated singularities.
-We verify this conjecture for singularities with a concentrated mixed Hodge spectrum-- class including ordinary double points and cusps.
-The proof combines an analysis of the vanishing cycle exact sequence and limiting mixed Hodge structure with a tensor-product decomposition of the associated variation of Hodge structures.
+We prove a new rigidity criterion for families of polarized Calabi--Yau manifolds.
+Motivated by known non-rigid examples, we conjecture that a family over a quasi-projective curve is rigid if, near a boundary point, the total space is smooth, the relative canonical bundle is trivial, and the boundary fiber contains an isolated singular point.
+We verify this conjecture when one such isolated singularity has a concentrated mixed Hodge spectrum, a class including ordinary double points and cusps.
+The proof combines a local vanishing-cycle analysis with a global tensor-product decomposition of the associated variation of Hodge structures.

 \subjclass[2010]{14D22,14C30} \keywords{}